arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 Many companies classify and keep important information closed.
 Unfortunately, this approach undermines the ability of decentralized actors to make decisions.

 This approach doesn't mean the organization should collect all information in isolated local pools.
-Instead, the executives can define system-level optimum trade-off rules and then send them to the team members, enabling them to quickly and correctly make small decisions.
+Instead, the executives can define system-level optimum trade-off rules and send them to the team members, enabling them to quickly and correctly make small decisions.
 For example, a software company could define that everyone can refactor some old code only if they write tests before the refactoring to avoid regression and that it doesn't take more than one workday.

+#### D18: The Frequency Response Principle: We can't respond faster than our frequency response.

+In product development, queues do more damage if we respond to them slowly ([Principle Q16](#q16-the-intervention-principle-we-cannot-rely-on-randomness-to-correct-a-random-queue)).
+As a result, you need to accelerate your decision-making speed.
+You do this involving few people and few layers of management.
+You must avoid overloading the limited bandwidth at high management levels by ensuring that low levels can correctly make most decisions.

+You need to give them authority, information, and practice to enable lower organization levels to make decisions.
+Without preparation and the freedom to fail upon occasion, they won't take control of these decisions.